 - 1. Houston Banking Company - 2. ca. 1905 - 3.
 Single retail; Folk Victorian/Neoclassical Revival - 4.
 The building was constructed for the Houston Banking company.
 This was the second oldest bank in Houston County.
 It was purchased by Perry Loan and Savings Bank in the 1920s.
 Later it was used as Hower's Insurance office and the U.S Post Office.
 In 1983 it was sold to Jones Surveying for their office.
 It was sold again in 2018 and had extensive interior renovations.
 It is now the Perry Branch of Morris Bank.
 The original mosaic tile "Houston Banking Company" on the portico floor is still intact.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: The fired brick finish was removed by sand blasting.